 Japanese knotweed flowers are mostly ornamental in nature as, in the UK, there is no male of the species to reproduce with.
 This doesn’t rule out potential hybridisation, however, as since the plant was introduced to the UK it has successfully hybridised with a number of native plants that are closely related to it.
 Japanese knotweed flowers have also been proven to be of use to beekeepers.
 Knotweed flowers arrive late in summer, compared to other flowering plants, which means that bees are given a last-minute alternate source of nectar to make honey with.
 Honey produced from the nectar from knotweed flowers is said to be similar to that of buckwheat honey .

-Japanese knotweed roots are comprised of a network of rhizomes.
+Japanese knotweed has a robust root system that is comprised of a network of rhizomes.
 These tough, woody roots can be collected together in large crowns which can be difficult to remove from the ground without the help of machinery.
-Rhizomes are dark brown on the outside and orange on the inside, you can usually break them in your hands unless they have grown into a larger clump or ‘crown’ .
+Japanese Knotweeed Rhizomes are dark brown on the outside and orange on the inside, you can usually break them in your hands unless they have grown into a larger clump or ‘crown’ .

 Rhizome root systems can burrow up to 3 metres deep into the ground with individual rhizomes growing up to 20cm thick, but this kind of growth only occurs if the plant is given the time and space to flourish.
 The veracity of this plant can make matters particularly difficult in disputes involving neighbours.
 Japanese knotweed spreads easily underground during the winter via its root system without even the most attentive of gardeners noticing.
 Only in the spring, when shoots begin to emerge, would the knotweed problem be visible above ground.

-Japanese knotweed stems are often compared to bamboo , as they have a similar node-based construction and are hollow on the inside.
+Japanese knotweed stems grow up to 2-3 metres high, are hollow and have purple speckles.
+Knotweed stems are often mistaken for being bamboo , as they have a similar node-based construction and are hollow on the inside.
 They start life as a pink or red shoot that is not dissimilar to asparagus in appearance, these are edible at this point and have become popular with foragers in the UK.
 Once the plant grows it takes on a greenish hue, before developing a darker, muddier shade and purple speckles when it reaches maturity.
 At its mature height of 2-3 metres, it is no longer edible, and each stem can be snapped easily in the hand.
 During autumn these stems start to turn brown, before becoming even more brittle and pale in winter.

 Japanese Knotweed Identification Video Guide